crmpicco/aws-certifications/deployment-provisioning.md

 `SurgeQueueLength` - number of pending requests (_Classic Load Balancer only_)

 `SpilloverCount` - number of requests rejected because the surge queue is full (_Classic Load Balancer only_)

+## Systems Manager (SSM)
+A management tool which gives you visibility and control over your AWS infrastructure

+Integrates with CloudWatch dashboards

+Run Command
+* allows you to run pre-defined commands on one or more EC2 instances without needing to log in to each one
+* attach/detach EBS volumes
+* run a shell script
+* run an Ansible playbook